 But is it true?
-And are we really trying to extract a true measurement of how They feel, or just making conversation in passing?
-Is their reply a true statement about their feelings or just some cursory reply?
+And are we really trying to extract an accurate measurement of how They feel, or just making conversation in passing?
+Is their reply a true statement about their feelings or just some quick response?

 In this fast-paced world, we don’t often take the time to engage in true feelings.
 We practice the pleasantries, it is expected.
 But do we really care?

-Does asking someone, “How do you feel?” or “How are you?” really capture the true sentiment we are seeking?
+Does asking someone, “How do you feel?” or “How are you?” really capture the exact sentiment we are seeking?

-Are we simply trying to limit our conversation to some sort of Twitter like a response of 280 characters or less?
+Are we merely trying to limit our conversation to some sort of Twitter like a response of 280 characters or less?

 Is there another question that would better elicit the response we need?

-I know that time and circumstances don’t always lend itself to deep heart felt conversations.
-But when it does, does asking how I feel open the door for much deeper conversation?
+I know that time and circumstances don’t always lend itself to deep heartfelt conversations.
+But when it does, does asking how I feel open the door for much more in-depth discussion?

 I’m reading a book, “Why Her?” by Nicki Koziarz that deals with jealousy and comparison, and how we define success.
 It’s part of an online bible study I’m doing through P31 Online studies.
 In her book, she suggests that the deeper conversation can be had by asking, “How’s Your Soul?”